sentryco/UpgradeAlert/README.md

 - [License](#license)

 ### Problem:
-- 🖥 macOS app does not auto update by default, unless user has set this specifically in app-store.
+- 🖥 macOS apps do not auto-update by default unless the user has enabled this in the App Store settings.
-- 📲 iOS auto update by default, but a few might have turned it off.
+- 📲 While iOS apps auto-update by default, some users may have disabled this feature.
-- 🕸 Users might be stuck on old OS. that we no longer support.
-In that case we need to "soft-brick" the app
+- 🕸 Users may be stuck on an old OS version that is no longer supported.
-- 🪦 Supporting 6+ month old app versions in your backend
+- 🪦 Supporting outdated app versions can burden your backend and complicate code maintenance.
 - 🥶 Supporting multiple versions of your app you will result in bloated app code that is hard to iterate on
-- 🤬 Users will stop complaining about issues that are already fixed in the last update
+- 🤬 Users may complain about issues already fixed in newer versions.
-- 🥵 Users will stop giving bad reviews because of errors with old software
+- 🥵 Outdated apps may lead to negative reviews due to bugs that have been resolved.
-- 🔥 Avoid crashes by staying compatible with the latest device API changes and platform updates
+- 🔥 Avoid crashes by ensuring compatibility with the latest device APIs and platform updates.
-- 🚨 Getting urgent security updates out to as many users as possible as quickly as possible
+- 🚨 Deliver urgent security updates to users promptly.

 ### Solution:
-- When the current app version is outdated.
-The user is prompted with a link to AppStore where the user can update
+- When the current app version is outdated, the user is prompted with a link to the App Store to update.
-- Two different alerts can be prompted.
-One where there is an option to update later and one where the user required to update
+- Two different alerts can be displayed: one where the user has the option to update later, and one where the update is mandatory.
-- You can customize alert title, message and button text
+- You can customize the alert title, message, and button texts.

 > **Warning**
 > Setting `isRequired = true` bricks the app until it's updated